Swiss Air Force: Air defence, air surveillance and air policing

 The radar system may eventually be completed by 2 mobile TAFLIR (TAktische FLIeger Radars – Tactical Flight Radars).
 These AN/MPQ-64 radars are a variant of the Northrop Grumman AN/TPS-75 and are deployable in areas of difficult terrain or where specific coverage is needed.
 Peacetime TAFLIR deployment locations are at Dübendorf Air Base and Emmen.
 In time of crisis or at war they can be deployed anywhere.

 Air surveillance in Switzerland (including the airspace of Liechtenstein) is also called Permanent Air Surveillance (PLÜ); uninterrupted 24/365 coverage with the FLORAKO system, wherein the Identifications Officer (IDO) and Track Monitor (TM) monitor and represent the general Recognized Air Picture (RAP).

 The Air Force has several operational centres.
 In peacetime, the primary military command centre is at Dübendorf Air Base joint with the civilian air traffic control Skyguide.
 The locations of the other operational centres are classified.
 The command centres are part of the unit "Einsatz Luftwaffe," the chief of which is directly subordinate to the commander of the Air Force.
 It consists of the operations center of the Air Force, redundant direct connections to the emergency organizations (air rescue and federal police), as well as to the 2 Skyguide air traffic centers (Geneva and Zurich) and to the relevant military and civilian air traffic control centers of neighboring countries.

 Air policing is the main peacetime activity of the Swiss Air Force.
-The Air Force distinguishes two types of mission, live mission (observation, identification) and hot mission (intervention).
+The Air Force distinguishes live missions (observation, identification) and hot missions (intervention).

 Ground based air defense

-The Ground Based Air Defence (GBAD) is currently headquartered at Emmen airbase.
+The Ground Based Air Defence (GBAD) is currently headquartered at Emmen Air Base.
 Formerly it used the fixed emplacement BL-64 "Bloodhound" missile system.
 The current system uses three shorter ranged but mobile systems which may be deployed anywhere.